-For OSPAR purposes, hazardous substances are defined as substances that are persistent, toxic (PBT substances) and liable to bioaccumulate, or that give rise to an equivalent level of concern as the PBT substances.
-This might, for example, be concern that they can interfere with the hormone system of organisms.
+OSPAR defines hazardous substances as those that are persistent, toxic and liable to bioaccumulate (PBT substances) or cause an equivalent level of concern as PBT substances, for example that they might interfere with the hormone system of organisms.

-The OSPAR Commission has put in place a number of measures to reduce discharges from the oil and gas industry.
-Chemical suppliers (including lubricants) must provide the national authorities with data and information about chemicals to be used and discharged offshore according to the Harmonised Offshore Chemical Notification Format (HOCNF).
-Based on the information sent by the chemical supplier, the national authorities carry out pre-screening and environmental ranking of chemicals.
+The OSPAR Commission has put a number of measures in place to reduce discharges from the oil and gas industry.
+Chemical suppliers (including lubricants) must provide national authorities with data and information about chemicals to be used and discharged offshore according to the Harmonised Offshore Chemical Notification Format (HOCNF).

-The OSPAR guidelines use three primary criteria to determine the level of impact of chemicals and hazardous substances in the marine environment:
+OSPAR determines the level of impact of chemicals and hazardous substances in the marine environment by:

 Marine toxicity is a measure of the toxic effect of a chemical/product on marine organisms.
-To ensure that the effect on all elements of the marine environment is established, testing is carried out on four different types of organism (representing four different levels of the marine food chain):
+Testing is carried out on four different types of organism which represent different levels of the marine food chain:

 Marine biodegradation (test method OECD 306) is a measure of how readily a substance is broken down by biological activity within the marine environment.
 It is classified by the percentage of the substance that is biodegraded within a specified time period (generally 28 days) under controlled conditions.

 A substance that does not biodegrade at all during this period has 0% biodegradability; one that biodegrades completely has 100% biodegradability.
-High-percentage biodegradability is desirable, ideally >60% biodegradation in 28 days or >20% if the substances is non-bioaccumulative and non-toxic.
+A high percentage is ideally >60% biodegradation in 28 days or >20% if the substances is non-bioaccumulative and non-toxic.